cschermerhorn/Submission-Box/README.md

 # Project has been completed.
 Code remains as an open source project for future iterations.

 ## Submission Box
-Repository designated for the development of Submission Box ver 3.
-This project will be considered open source, and has been developed by students previously enrolled in the graduate Softare Engineering course at The College of Saint Rose.
+This repository was designated for the development of Submission Box, version 3.
+As of 2015, this project was considered open source and was developed by students previously enrolled in the graduate Softare Engineering course at The College of Saint Rose.

 ## Timeline
 A general timeline of the timeline being used by the Software Engineering class is available at Jim Teresco's website at http://courses.teresco.org/cs507_s15/labs/designproj/